 The Freightliner was the most iconic of the COE trucks, given that its cab was built with only minor changes for almost half a century since the first of this series arrived in 1950.
 Its lightweight aluminum cab also meant more weight for payload.

-Once the regulatory limits on tractor length were eliminated COEs fell out of favor for as they were cramped and less safe relative to a tractor with a hood.
-Wheelbase and suspension being equal a COE with the driver sitting atop the front axle delivers inferior ride quality to a conventional.
 Back and kidney problems were a common occupational hazard for the drivers of the era.
 Slips while accessing the cab were a frequent cause of injuries.
 One anecdotal story had Workman’s Comp claims drop by 50% when a major trucking company eliminated COEs from their fleet.
 As the freight business evolved into larger carriers keeping drivers on the road for three to four weeks or more at a time, the smaller living spaces offered became a disadvantage.

 COEs still thrive in a few niches where space and/or a short wheelbase is at a premium.
-This pair of Freightliners configured for delivery of construction material is representative of the niche where they still thrive.
+This pair of Freightliners configured for delivery of construction material is representative of the niche where they are still preferred.
 In a modified form you also still see them as Low Cab Forward Refuse Trucks like the Peterbilt 320 and Mack MR.

 In Europe COEs are the norm.